devMuniz02/UDEM-CXR-Reporting-Thesis-2025/README.md

   - Attention in Transformers: Concepts and Code in PyTorch
   - How Transformer LLMs Work
   - Open Source Models with Hugging Face
+  - LangChain for LLM Application Development
+  - LangChain Chat with Your Data
+  - Building Generative AI Applications with Gradio

 ### Database
 [LINK TO DOWNLOAD](https://nihcc.app.box.com/v/ChestXray-NIHCC)